Ethiopia – Dec 21-Jan 7, 2023

 • Biete Lehem (“Bethlehem”, Hebrew: בֵּית לֶחֶם “House of Bread”).
 Has 6 columns and is under a brick wall accessed by a dark tunnel.

-Farther afield, lie the monastery of Ashetan Maryam and Yemrehana Krestos Church (possibly eleventh century, built in the Aksumite fashion, but within a cave).
+Farther afield, lies the monastery of Ashetan Maryam and Yemrehana Krestos Church (possibly eleventh century, built in the Aksumite fashion, but within a cave).

 They were not built with the help of the Knights Templar but solely by medieval Ethiopian civilization.

-There are two types of vernacular housing, one are two story, round huts built of stone and the second are the single-story, round earth and wattle. $50
+There are two types of vernacular housing, one two-story, round huts built of stone and the second is a single-story, round earth and wattle. $50

 I only had a €50 bill.
 A guide exchanged it for birr (1€=57 birr at the official rate) but at the black market rate, pocketing 2100 birr for his trouble.

 Besides being the most expensive WHS in the world, they are also the most disorganized.
 One could not navigate to all the churches without a guide.
-They gave me a map that was useless to find your way and had no directional info.
-Seeing the Northern group is fairly straight forward.
+They gave me a useless map to find your way but no directional info.
+Seeing the Northern group is fairly straightforward.
 St Georges is down a big hill past all the round, thatched roof “houses” and is entered via a long narrow “corridor” cut into the rock.
-There are no directional arrows or signs and only a few story boards.
+There are no directional arrows or signs and only a few storyboards.
 Access the Eastern Group via the road above St Georges using tunnels and narrow corridors.
 The outsides are of the most interest as the windows of varying designs, have some intricate features and are surrounded by vertical walls.
 Some have wells to catch the water below the level of the churches.
 A few have some nice carved figures in niches and capitals but get very boring.
 All have a chanting room, some large painted icons and drapes to hide the holy-holy. redundant.

 I had pizza at a nearby restaurant – good crust but light on the toppings.
 Relatively expensive at 350 birr, I talked for some time with the owner/cook.